$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 \subsection{$\mathcal{N}=1$ affine boundary conditions}

+The affine boundary conditions considered in this subsection are the supersymmetric counterpart of the bosonic affine setup discussed in Section~\ref{osp21} for $\mathfrak{sl}(2,\mathbb{R})$ JT dilaton gravity.
+In particular, the asymptotic symmetry is initially described by the affine $\mathfrak{osp}(1|2)_k$ algebra, while the dilaton supermultiplet dynamically restricts the set of admissible background-preserving residual gauge transformations.

 The goal of this section is to construct an extended higher--spin $AdS_2$ framework by formulating it as an $\mathcal{N}=1$ $\mathfrak{osp}(1|2)$ dilaton supergravity theory defined with affine boundary conditions.
-Our analysis aims to determine the resulting asymptotic symmetry algebra under the most general boundary conditions consistent with this setup.
+Our analysis aims to determine the resulting ASA under the most general boundary conditions consistent with this setup.

-Following the discussion in the previous section, we adopt the principal embedding of $sl(2,\mathbb{R})$ into $\mathfrak{osp}(1|2)$ as a subalgebra.
+Following the discussion in the previous section, we adopt the principal embedding of $\mathfrak{sl}(2,\mathbb{R})$ into $\mathfrak{osp}(1|2)$ as a subalgebra.
 This embedding provides a natural foundation for implementing affine boundary conditions in asymptotically $AdS_2$ spacetimes.
 To proceed with this construction, we introduce the gauge connection in the following form:

 where the scaling relations among the parameters are given by $\alpha_0 = -2\alpha_{\pm1}=\mp4 \beta_{\pm\frac{1}{2}}$.
 As a consequence, the gauge connection contains five independent dynamical functions, denoted by $\mathcal{L}^i$ and $\mathcal{G}^i$, which are interpreted as the corresponding boundary charges.